mcneel/developer.rhino3d.com/content/en/guides/cpp/installing-tools-windows/index.md

 ## Install the Rhino C/C++ SDK

-The **Rhino C/C++ SDK** is a set of tools for creating plug-in using the C++ language.
+The **Rhino C/C++ SDK** is a set of tools for creating plugin using the C++ language.
 The SDK includes headers, libraries and Visual Studio project wizards to get you started creating plugins quickly.

 ### Rhino 8